 Stars and Stripes Honor Flight Inc. is a tax-exempt, nonprofit organization and a registered 501(c)3.
-The mission of Stars and Stripes Honor Flight is to honor all veterans by flying WWII, Korean War and terminally ill veterans from other conflicts to Washington, DC to visit their memorials.
+The mission of Stars and Stripes Honor Flight is to honor all veterans by flying WWII, Korean, and Vietnam war veterans, as well as terminally ill veterans from other conflicts, to Washington, DC to visit their memorials.
 We actively promote educational aspects of this mission in our schools and our communities.
 Accountability and transparency are important to us.
+Stars and Stripes Honor Flight, Inc. is part of the National Honor Flight Network.

 From Humble Beginnings…